Palisades Tahoe Ski Resort

 See Trail Map

-Stepping into the newly renovated lodge at the base of Alpine Meadows feels like coming home.
+Stepping into the newly renovated Alpine Lodge feels like coming home.
 There’s a crackling fireplace, cozy benches to sip a coffee or hot chocolate with friends, and massive windows that look out over the snow-covered slopes.
-This inviting, family-friendly lodge is easily accessible from the parking lot, has everything you need under one roof, and the lifts are just steps away. rich-text
+This inviting, family-friendly lodge is easily accessible from the parking lot, has everything you need under one roof, and the lifts are just steps away. rich-text, responsive-table

-Winter and springtime events at Alpine Meadows bring a much-loved energy to the mountain.
-Favorite events include the annual Alpine Meadows Snow Golf Tournament, the Retro Après Ski Party hosted by none other than Olympic champion Jonny Moseley, and springtime live music on the sun-soaked deck.
+Winter and springtime events at Alpine bring much-loved energy to the mountain.
+Favorite events include the annual Alpine Snow Golf Tournament, the Retro Après Ski Party hosted by none other than Olympic champion Jonny Moseley, and springtime live music on the sun-soaked deck.

 Views of Lake Tahoe